 10. Selling/Purchasing Black Corals Or Turtle Shells Is Prohibited

 Black corals and Turtle shells are endangered species in the Maldives and are therefore protected by the government of Maldives.
 Hence, being caught in the act of selling or purchasing black corals and turtle shells can lead to severe consequences and harsh penalties will be incurred.
+In fact, catching or killing of sea turtles and sale of turtle products are prohibited in the Maldives since 1995.

 The Republic of Maldives is a Muslim majority country, with the religion being introduced in the 12th century.
 Maldives is home to diverse landscapes and an extremely rich culture.
 Its pristine beaches draw in a lot of people from all over the world.
-For an extremely rewarding traveling experience,book a trip to Maldives today.
+For an extremely rewarding traveling experience, book a trip to Maldives today.
 Make sure to keep this list of things not to do in Maldives handy with you.

 Looking To Book An International Holiday?